actions-on-google/dialogflow-interactive-canvas-codelab-nodejs/README.md

-# Actions on Google: Snowman Interactive Canvas Sample
+# Actions on Google: Snow Pal Interactive Canvas Sample

 This sample demonstrates how to create an [Interactive Canvas](https://developers.google.com/assistant/interactivecanvas/) experience using Actions on Google for the Google Assistant.
 It uses the [Node.js client library](https://github.com/actions-on-google/actions-on-google-nodejs) and is deployed on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) and [Firebase Hosting](https://firebase.google.com/docs/hosting).